-The following is a discussion of our financial condition and results of our operations for the years ended September 30, 2021, 2020 and 2019, respectively.
+The following is a discussion of our financial condition and results of our operations for the fiscal years ended September 30, 2022 and 2021, respectively.
 The purpose of this discussion is to focus on information about our financial condition and results of operations which is not otherwise apparent from our consolidated financial statements.
 Unless the context otherwise specifies or requires, references herein to "we" or "us" include Hanover Bancorp, Inc. and Hanover Bank on a consolidated basis.